IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 4.29

 The substance is very toxic to aquatic organisms.
-In the food chain important to humans, bioaccumulation takes place, specifically in seafood.
+Bioaccumulation of this chemical may occur in seafood.

 NOTES